 - After placing the tiles in a perpendicular pattern, proceed to fill the rest of the area with whole tiles to your predetermined size and design.

-- When you come up to a edge, wall or object, don’t worry.
-Just measure the area and cut the tiles with a sharp utility, tile cutter, or table saw.
+- When you come up to an edge, wall or object, don’t worry.
+Just measure the area and cut the tiles with a tile cutter, or table saw.

 - When trimming the tiles into place, make sure you leave about a 3/4” space between the tiles and the outside of the court or near a while to allow for expansion and contraction of the floor.